 All personal data is handled in the strictest confidence as a health professional Colette Assor is bound by a code of ethics and safe practise that does not permit your data to be shared with anyone else.
 Please be assured that all measures have been taken to ensure all patients and enquires are treated in the safest manner possible.

 The processing of personal data is governed by the General Data Protection Regulation 2016/679 (the GDPR).
-We respect and value the privacy of all or our clients.
-We understand that your privacy is important to you and that you care about how your personal data is used.
+We respect and value the privacy of all and take your privacy very seriously.
 This privacy notice provides you with details of how we collect and process your personal data that is consistent with our obligations and your rights under the law.